 Are you looking for free images to add to your website or blog?
-Using your own photos on a website or blog may be the most effective, it’s not always the easiest.
-Finding free images sources to use for your website or blog isn’t easy if you don’t know where to look.
+Using your own photos on a website or blog may be the most effective, but it’s not always the easiest.
+Additionally, finding free image sources to use for your website or blog isn’t easy if you don’t know where to look.

 Because of that, a lot of new web designers and content publishers will (mistakenly) head over to Google and grab the first image they find on Image Search.